 All new members of staff or volunteers will be informed of safeguarding procedures, including the recording and reporting procedures as part of the induction process.
+All members of school staff receive Level 1 Safeguard training annually.

 They will receive safeguarding training within the first half term of joining the school.
 This programme will include information relating to signs and symptoms of abuse, how to manage a disclosure from a child, how to record concerns and the role of the Designated Safeguarding Lead (DSL).
 The training will also include information about whistle-blowing in respect of concerns about another adult's behaviour and suitability to work with children.

-All staff will receive online safety training.
+All staff will receive online safety training and relevant staff have an awareness and understanding of the provisions in place for filtering and monitoring.
+They will know how to escalate concerns.